South Wales

 17-18th century map of South Wales with Monmouthshire considered in this map to be part of England.

 A point of some discussion is whether the first element of the name should be capitalised: 'south Wales' or 'South Wales'.
 As the name is a geographical expression rather than a specific area with well-defined borders, style guides such as those of the BBC and The Guardian use the form 'south Wales'.
 The Welsh Government, in their international gateway website, Wales.com, state that it should always be capitalised; however, they use the term to refer to a tourism marketing area which excludes the Swansea and Neath Port Talbot local authority areas (placing them in 'West Wales').
 In contradiction, the style guide for the Welsh Government's main website, Gov.wales, uses 'south Wales'.
 It is always capitalised on motorway signs.

+A definition of South Wales, spanning an area from Pembrokeshire in the west, to Monmouthshire in the east, and northwards to Brecon (in Powys) and Brecon Beacons National Park, attracts over 43 million visitors annually, according to the South Wales Guide.